deislabs/bindle/docs/webassembly.md

 *Nanoprocesses:* We used to refer to this as "tianyan" as well, but have since adopted the language used by BCA.
-We believe our usage of the term is the same as BCAs: A nanoprocess is a Wasm module that can execute on its own, but communicate to other Wasm modules via the component architecture (Module Linking, Type Interfaces) and WASI (IO Streams, IO Arrays).
+We believe our usage of the term is the same as BCAs: A nanoprocess is a Wasm module that can execute on its own, but communicate to other Wasm modules via the component architecture (Module Linking, Interface Types) and WASI (IO Streams, IO Arrays).

 *Bindle:* In this context, we use Bindle as a _specific part_ of the overall Stargazer architecture.
 To that end, we do not talk about any potential general applications of Bindle,